 All capital assets are capitalized at cost (or estimated historical cost) and updated for additions and retirements during the year.
 Donated capital assets are recorded at their fair market values as of the date received.
-The Town's infrastructure consists primarily of water and sewer systems.
+The Town maintains a capitalization threshold of \$5,000.
+The Town's infrastructure consists of water distribution and wastewater collection systems.
 Improvements to capital assets are capitalized; however, the costs of normal maintenance and repairs that do not add to the value of the asset or materially extend an asset's life are not capitalized.